 Writing a book and having it published is a wonderful experience!
 But there are many unexpected surprises along the way.
-I've made this list of tips to help you make the most of your exciting journey.
+Here are some tips to help you make the most of your exciting journey.

 Woohoo – you have 'finished' your manuscript!

-A book often takes longer than a year to write, and it's a great feeling when it's finished.
+A book often takes longer to write than you expect, and it's a great feeling when it's finished.
 But before doing anything else, read your manuscript through to yourself out loud.
 You will be amazed at the number of improvements you suddenly realise you can make once you hear the words flowing through your voice.
 Publishers work with Microsoft Word so, even if you have written your book in other software such as Scrivener, you will need a final copy in Word.

 Ask people you trust, such as friends and family, to read your manuscript and give you their honest feedback.
 By now, you know your work so well that it is almost impossible for you to notice bits that don't make sense, or that seem to jolt the reader away from the flow.
 Don't be disheartened by any criticism you receive at this stage – it is worth gold, because it will enable you to make your book even better.

 Find a publisher

 After putting so much effort into your manuscript it is worth giving it every chance to get published.
 If you are unable to find an agent, you can submit it directly to publishers, although it is much less likely to be accepted.
 Publishers receive many hundreds of proposals every year and they only have time to glance quickly at any one submission.
 But you never know.
 If you do decide to submit it directly to a publisher, make sure you follow their submission instructions exactly.